privvyledge/quartz_website/content/Blog/How to Read Velodyne PCAP Packets in ROS2.md

 Without further ado, here are the steps needed to read PCAP files and publish corresponding PointClouds in ROS2:

 ## 1. Obtain PCAP files
 The first step is to download LIDAR PCAP files.
-For the purpose of this tutorial and project, we will download the Sample 1 dataset from the [[US Department of Transportations Intersection Safety Challenge]] found [here]([Intersection Safety Challenge Stage 1B Sample | Department of Transportation - Data Portal](https://data.transportation.gov/Roadways-and-Bridges/Intersection-Safety-Challenge-Stage-1B-Sample/vq7s-mv3v/about_data)).
+For the purpose of this tutorial and project, we will download the Sample 1 dataset from the [[US Department of Transportations Intersection Safety Challenge]] found at [Intersection Safety Challenge Stage 1B Sample | Department of Transportation - Data Portal](https://data.transportation.gov/Roadways-and-Bridges/Intersection-Safety-Challenge-Stage-1B-Sample/vq7s-mv3v/about_data).
 However, any PCAP file generated from Velodyne LIDARs should suffice.
 ## 2. Install ROS 2 Humble
 Follow the instructions detailed in [[ROS2 Installation]].